The Childhood of Maxim Gorky: Style

 The film is presented with multiple mini storylines compared to a single story that describes Maxim's childhood.
 The different scenes are presented with many characters whether they are friends, family members, merchants, beggars, or clowns; the screen showing the different interactions these characters and others have through both dialogue and actions.

 Sound

 The film uses a soundtrack by Lev Shvarts who worked on all three films of the trilogy among many other films.

 This film uses mostly the actors dialogue for sound and even makes use of a guitar in a few scenes to add music to the film.
 In other words, the sound in the film is diegetic.
 This includes one of the first scenes where Alexei's grandmother, Akulina, is dancing.

-Although majority of the film id diegetic, there are scenes that use external when make the transitions more fluid.
+Although the majority of sound in the film is diegetic, there are scenes that use external sound in order to make the transitions between scenes more fluid.